 Christopher Gibson Contract Information:

-Signed a three-year, entry-level contract with the Maple Leafs in July of 2013.
+Signed a one-year, two-way contract with the Islanders in July of 2017.

 To instantly reveal our fantasy analysis of every player – including Christopher Gibson – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Christopher Gibson: Past News Updates ( ▲ View most recent update )